 Do you know someone that is locked up and don’t know how to find out where they are?

 Has somebody that has been arrested and you don’t know how to find out what jail they’re in?

 In order to see who is in jail at Fannin County Adult Detention Center you will need to visit their website and do an inmate lookup.

 The Fannin County Adult Detention Center Inmate Search is a list of people who have been arrested and are in jail, which includes custody status, bail amount, and times you can visit.
 Also, you can get info about anyone arrested and processed or released in the past 24 hours.
 Jail inmates are listed in alphabetical order by their last name.
 You can get their arrest information quicker if you have the arrestee’s name, date of birth, or arrest number.

 If the inmate you are looking for might be in a different jail you should look here: Other County Jails in Georgia

 A mugshot, also called a booking photograph, is the picture that the jail takes when you are booked into jail.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your full name and booking number will be in the pictures, and they will be kept on file at the jail.